Warne–Muralitharan Trophy: 2016 series

 Sri Lanka had a poor run leading up to this series, where they lost across all forms in England.
 The first match at Pallekele was a memorable one for Kusal Mendis who scored his maiden test century (176) and bowling of Rangana Herath lead Sri Lanka to a 106-run victory, their first test victory over the visitors in 17 years.
 The win boosted the confidence of the home team leading to the second test in Galle.
 Performances by Herath and Dilruwan Perera sealed the series with a 229-run victory.
 The spin duo took 18 wickets out of the possible 20 in the game.
 The third test was at SSC, Dinesh Chandimal and Dhananjaya de Silva scored centuries in the first innings.
-In reply, Shaun Marsh and Steven Smith score centuries for the visitors.
-In the third and crucial innings, Kaushal Silva scored a century giving setting a target of over 300 for the Aussies.
+In reply, Shaun Marsh and Steven Smith scored centuries for the visitors.
+In the third and crucial innings, Kaushal Silva scored a century setting a target of over 300 for the Aussies.
 On the final day the Australians started to crumble, only David Warner scored a half-century and no other batsman scored more than 30.
 Herath took 13 wickets in the match and Sri Lanka managed to win by 163 runs, whitewashing Australia for the first time in their history.
 Herath won both Man of the match award and Player of the Series awards.
 With this win, Sri Lanka moved above South Africa in the Test rankings, and Australia lost the top spot in the rankings.